likhtal/CarND-Capstone/README.md

 </launch>
 ```

 If use_classifier has value "True", the app will use Faster RCNN classifier.
+Works really well with paperspace.

 I've updated sim_traffic_light_config.yaml to have actual coordinates for **stop lines** (not traffic lights!), so the car could properly stop at the stop line, rather than going all the way under the traffic light.